knative/func/docs/guides/commands.md

 ## `invoke`

-Invokes a function.
+Invokes a running function.
 By default, a locally running instance will be preferred over a remote if both are running.
 The user may specify the event type, source, ID, and may provide event data on the command line or in a file on disk.
 `invoke` works on the local directory, assuming that it is a function project.